brakmic/Amoklauf/README.md

   <li>and a Contact Form</li>
 </ul>

-*It also can serve as a boilerplate because is very easy to replace/remove parts of it which are not of interest (or buggy?).*
+*It also can serve as a boilerplate because is very easy to replace/remove parts which are not of interest (or buggy?).*

 However, this is not because the demo is such a nice piece of software but because AmpersandJS & RiotJS go out of your way and let you choose parts